PUBLIC

 The

-above photo was taken in the small cottage behind the main
+above photos were taken in the small cottage behind the main

 Belfast Public Library